– Key Stage 4

 The programming project will require students to design, code and test a solution to three tasks using a suitable programming language.

-All KS4 pupils will be studying the European Computer Driving Licence.
+All Year 11 pupils will be studying the European Computer Driving Licence.
 It is an internationally recognised qualification offered by British Computing Society.

 How is the course organised: